CO2 Emissions

 Since Maxell Group offers a wide range of products, we monitor the transport-related energy intensity per production at each manufacturing base.

-In fiscal 2024, the total figure for all manufacturing bases decreased by 9% compared to the previous fiscal year.
+In fiscal 2025, the total figure for all manufacturing bases increased by 5% compared to the previous fiscal year.

 Fiscal Year Production amount (million yen) Usage (ten thousand ton-km) Intensity (ton-km/million yen)